fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 property in the options argument.
 Panels must use the `"fluid.prefs.panel"` grade.
 Using this grade automatically buys you a lot of Framework supports necessary for Panels.</dd>
 <dt>`preferenceMap`</dt>
-<dd>A Panel must have a _preference map_, which maps the information in the Primary Schema
+<dd>A Panel must have a _ Preference Map_, which maps the information in the Primary Schema
 into your Panel.
 Let’s look at this one more closely:
 <pre class="highlight">
 <code class="hljs javascript">{